sander/hierarchical-deterministic-keys/keys.md

 ### The HDK-Seed function

-The provider seeds a new HDK tree by providing randomness.
+The solution provider seeds a new HDK tree by providing randomness.
 The generation of this randomness is out of scope for HDK.

 ```
 Inputs:
+- pk_device, a device public key.
 - randomness, a byte array.

 Outputs:
+- pk_bl0, a key blinding public key.
 - sk_bl0, a key blinding private key.

-def HDK-Seed(randomness):
+def HDK-Seed(pk_device, randomness):
     sk_bl0 = H1(randomness)
     Delete randomness.
+    Compute pk_bl0 associated with sk_bl0 and pk_device as in HDK-Public-Key.
     return sk_bl0
 ```

+The solution provider MUST generate the randomness using a cryptographically secure random number generator.

 ### The HDK-Public-Key function